Skip to main content

 The Capitol Hill Steering Committee on Pandemic Preparedness & Health Security

-The Capitol Hill Steering Committee on Pandemic Preparedness & Health Security is an educational forum to discuss new topics, technologies, and ideas that can improve domestic health security now and in the future.
-It convenes staff from congressional offices, federal agencies, and the invited public focused on strengthening US health security.
+The Capitol Hill Steering Committee on Pandemic Preparedness & Health Security is an informal forum to explore new policies, programs, and technologies that can improve national health security now and in the future.
+It convenes staff from congressional offices, federal agencies, and the invited media and public to find ways to collaborate and strengthen our health security.

-The Steering Committee is sponsored and managed by Johns Hopkins Center for Health Security.
-Six United States Senators serve as Honorary Senate Co-Chairs, five United States House of Representatives serve as Honorary House Co-Chairs and four former federal government public health leaders serve as Honorary Founding Members.
+The Steering Committee is sponsored and managed by the Johns Hopkins Center for Health Security.
+Currently, four bipartisan United States Senators serve as Honorary Senate Co-Chairs, five bipartisan United States House of Representatives serve as Honorary House Co-Chairs, and four former federal government public health leaders serve as Honorary Founding Members.

 Honorary Senate Co-Chairs